kh-issa86/ISSAKHALED_6_25062021/README.md

 [configuration]

     You must load the interface (GUI) from the frontend folder.
-    From 'frontend' run the command:
+    From 'frontend' run the commands:

     1- npm install
     2- npm start

-    This should be running an instance of the server on port 4200 of the host machine.
+    This should run the app on port 4200 of the host machine.

     To start the server, available in the backend folder.
-    From 'backend' run the command:
+    From 'backend' run the commands:

     1- npm install
     2- npm start

-This should run an instance of the server on port 3000 of the host machine.
+This should run the server on port 3000 of the host machine.